 Getting your car ready for its trip is a crucial step that sets the stage for a smooth and stress-free experience.
 Think of it as packing a suitcase before a vacation; a little bit of preparation goes a long way.
 By taking care of a few simple tasks, you not only protect your vehicle but also make the entire process easier for both you and the transport team.
 This checklist will walk you through everything you need to do, from cleaning your car to checking your insurance.
 Following these steps helps ensure there are no surprises along the way and that your car arrives at its destination in the same condition it left.
 Our entire process is designed to be straightforward, and these preparations are the perfect way to kick things off.

-Clean Your Car and Gather Your Paperwork
+Clean Your Vehicle and Gather Your Paperwork

 First things first, give your car a good wash, inside and out.
 A clean car makes it much easier to spot any existing dings, scratches, or dents during the pre-shipping inspection.
 Walk around your vehicle and take clear photos from all angles, making sure to document any pre-existing damage.
 This creates a clear record for your peace of mind.
 You’ll also want to gather your vehicle’s title and registration and have a spare key ready to hand over to the driver.
 Keeping your documents and photos in one place will make pickup day a breeze.

-Remove Personal Items and Check the Fuel
+Remove Personal Belongings and Check Fuel Levels

 It’s tempting to use your car as a moving box, but you should remove all personal items before shipping.
 While some carriers might allow a small amount of cargo, these items are not covered by the carrier’s insurance.
 To be safe, clear out everything that isn’t a standard vehicle accessory, like a spare tire or jack.
 Next, check your gas tank.
 It should be no more than a quarter full.
 This is an important safety measure that also helps reduce the vehicle’s overall weight, making it easier and safer to load onto the transport truck.

-Do a Quick Mechanical Check-Up
+Complete a Quick Mechanical Inspection

 You don’t need to be a mechanic for this step, just give your car a quick check-up.
 Top off essential fluids like coolant and oil, and make sure your tires are properly inflated.
 This helps prevent any mechanical issues during loading and unloading.
 It’s also very important to disable your car alarm so it doesn’t go off during transit.
 Finally, do a quick walk-around to secure or remove any loose parts, such as custom antennas, spoilers, or bike racks, to prevent them from being damaged while the car is on the move.

-Double-Check Your Insurance Coverage
+Confirm Your Insurance Coverage

 Reputable auto transport companies are required to carry insurance that protects your vehicle during transit.
 At Roadrunner Vehicle Transports, we ensure every shipment is covered by comprehensive cargo insurance.
 However, it’s always a good idea to call your personal auto insurance provider to see what your policy covers during shipping.
 Understanding your coverage from all angles provides an extra layer of security.
 Don’t hesitate to ask us about our insurance policies when you contact us for a quote; we’re happy to provide all the details you need.